Storage Services at CHPC

 Scratch File Systems

 A scratch space is a high-performance temporary file system for files being accessed and operated on during jobs.
-It is recommended to transfer data from home directories or group spaces to scratch when running IO-intensive jobs, as the scratch systems are designed for better performance and this prevents group spaces from getting bogged down.
+It is recommended to transfer data from home directories or group spaces to scratch when running jobs, as the scratch systems are designed for better performance and this prevents home and group spaces from getting bogged down.

 Scratch space is not intended for long-term file storage.
 Files in scratch spaces are deleted automatically after a period of inactivity. |

-The current scratch file systems are:
+The current scratch file systems in the General Environment are:

 - /scratch/general/nfs1 - a 595 TB NFS system accessible from all general environment CHPC resources